Fallah Bahh: Impact Wrestling (2017–2022)

 On the March 3, 2017, taping of Impact!, Fallah Bahh made his Impact Wrestling debut in a six-man tag match.
 He teamed up with Idris Abraham and Mario Bokara against Laredo Kid, Garza Jr., and Mahabali Shera in a losing effort.
-It was revealed on April 2, 2017 that Bahh had signed a deal with the company.
+It was revealed on April 2, 2017, that Bahh had signed a deal with the company.
 On the November 16 episode of Impact!
 Bahh competed in an Impact Grand Championship match against champion Ethan Carter III.
 Bahh won the first round, but lost in the third round via pinfall.
 On the Thanksgiving episode of Impact!
 Bahh took part in the annual Turkey Bowl match, renamed "Eli Drake’s Gravy Train Turkey Trot" for the night alongside Allie, Garza Jr., Richard Justice and Eddie Edwards taking on the team of KM, Laurel Van Ness, El Hijo del Fantasma, Chris Adonis and Caleb Konley, with Bahh's team picking up the win.

-Bahh once again competed for the Impact Grand Championship on the January 4, 2018 episode of Impact!, facing off against champion Ethan Carter III and Matt Sydal in a three-way in a losing effort.
+Bahh once again competed for the Impact Grand Championship on the January 4, 2018, episode of Impact!, facing off against champion Ethan Carter III and Matt Sydal in a three-way in a losing effort.
 On September 13 episode of Impact!, Austin Aries granted Bahh a match for the Impact World Championship.
 Bahh faced Aries in the main event of that episode, but was not able to win the title as he lost to Aries.
 Bahh formed a tag team in Impact with KM. on the October 11 episode of Impact, Bahh, Eddie Edwards and Johnny Impact lost to Austin Aries, Moose and Killer Kross.
 On the February 1 episode of Impact, Bahh lost to Psycho Clown.
 On the February 15 episode of Impact, Team IMPACT (Bahh, Eddie Edwards, Eli Drake and Sami Callihan) lost to Team AAA (Psycho Clown, Vikingo, Aerostar and Puma King).
 On the March 1 episode of Impact, Bahh and KM defeated Reno Scum.
-In September 2019, he forged an alliance with TJP, and they began feuding with Michael Elgin.
+Following KM’s departure in 2019, Bahh forged an alliance with TJP in September, and they began feuding with Michael Elgin.
+This also marked the first time Bahh spoke in English on television, as during an early part of his tenure in Impact, he often repeated his surname (“Bahh!”), interpreting it into a sentence.

 In October 2021, Bahh entered a tournament to determine the inaugural Impact Digital Media Champion, where he defeated Sam Beale in the first round but lost to Jordynne Grace in the final at Bound for Glory.
 In January 2022, his profile was removed from Impact's official website, signaling the end of his run with the company.